-Both propane and natural gas grills work virtually the same way.
+Propane and natural gas grills work virtually the same way.
 The main hose is connected to the gas source by valve regulators.
 These regulators, controlled by knobs, determine how much or how little gas is allowed to flow to through the tiny holes in the burner.
 As a matter of fact, many of the best gas grills on the market offer both propane and natural gas options.

 The natural gas option is going to be the most convenient option.
 However, a natural gas grill requires you to have natural gas.
 You’ll need to get your local plumber to come out to run natural gas from your meter to the grill.
 You won’t need to worry about having to run out and buy a tank of propane at the last minute or worry about running out in the middle of grilling.

-Both types of grills heat up rather quickly, but propane gas contains more energy than natural gas, causing it to heat up faster and burn hotter which leads to a more efficient grilling experience.
+Both types of grills heat up rather quickly, but propane gas contains more energy than natural gas, causing it to heat up faster and burn hotter, which leads to a more efficient grilling experience.

 On the other hand, propane grills themselves are typically less expensive than natural gas grills.
 Plus, there are no expensive upfront costs for propane grills.
 All you need is a propane tank.
-However, with propane gas on the rise, it can become quite costly refilling your propane tanks regularly.
+However, with propane gas prices on the rise, it can become quite costly refilling your propane tanks regularly.

 If you’re worried about the carbon footprint you’re leaving on this planet, you’ll undoubtedly want to choose a natural gas grill.
 That’s because natural gas simply burns cleaner than its competition.

 Does one type of grill taste better than the other?
 While both will provide a great taste, propane has a slight advantage.
 That’s because propane produces more energy and burns hotter.
 This allows for the propane gas grills to provide a more authentic grilling taste than that of natural gas grills.